Maxine Singer

 Swarthmore: Treated as an Equal

 Singer got further encouragement when she attended Swarthmore College, just outside Philadelphia, where she initially majored in chemistry but switched to biology.
-During the late 1940s and early 1950s the world of science was not especially welcoming to women, whether it was in academia or in industry.
+During the late 1940s and early 1950s, the world of science was not especially welcoming to women, whether it was in academia or in industry.
 Things were different at Swarthmore.
-Singer had many women friends who were also science majors, and she recalls that they were treated as equals by both the faculty and their male classmates.
+Singer had many women friends who were also science majors, and she recalled that they were treated as equals by both the faculty and their male classmates.

 Deciphering the Genetic Code

-After graduating from Swarthmore in 1952 she entered Yale University, where she earned a PhD in biochemistry in 1957.
+After graduating from Swarthmore in 1952, she entered Yale University where she earned a PhD in biochemistry in 1957.
 This was just four years after James Watson and Francis Crick discovered the double-helical structure of DNA.
 Singer’s professor at Yale advised her that the future of biochemistry was in nucleic acids—DNA and RNA—and that she should study them.
 Very few scientists in the United States were studying nucleic acids at that time.

 One of those few was Leon Heppel of the National Institute of Arthritis, Metabolism, and Digestive Diseases at the National Institutes of Health (NIH) in Washington, D.C.
 Singer’s professor helped her get a job with Heppel as a postdoctoral researcher.
 This position worked out well because her husband, a lawyer, had also found work in Washington.
 Though Singer intended to stay only a short time, her postdoc position evolved into a full-time senior research position, and she ended up staying at NIH until 1979.
 She then moved to the National Cancer Institute, where she stayed until she became president of the Carnegie Institution in 1988, a post she held through 2002.